mahmoud/boltons/docs/socketutils.rst

 Nestring Exceptions
 ^^^^^^^^^^^^^^^^^^^

-These are a few higher-level exceptions for netstring connections.
+These are a few higher-level exceptions for Netstring connections.

 .. autoexception:: boltons.socketutils.NetstringProtocolError
 .. autoexception:: boltons.socketutils.NetstringInvalidSize